MalloZup/doghub/README.md

 - 1) allow maintainers  to be indipendent, don't allow some X service in their repo. (instead use token and manage yourself the daemon on your server)

-- 2) offer a full centralized control for list of repo you want to monitor.
+- 2) offer a full centralized control

+# Main features:

+Doghub currently will comment on stale Issue and PRs.
+You can configure the tolleration of days for PRs and Issue.

+(In future a custom handler will supported, so user could decide which action to perform for staled issues (closing, commenting, label etc etc).

+Doghub works either with a list of reposiotories, or with a list of organisation ( the latter will englobe lot of repo, the first is more precise)

 # Quickstart